We help you choose between these two wearable giants

 Fitbit app in-depth

-Fitbit prides itself on designing an app that's easy to use and that’s exactly what you get.
+Now called Google Health, Fitbit still prides itself on designing an app that’s easy to use, and that’s exactly what you get.

-See a snapshot of your day’s fitness tracking, check in on friends and groups in the Community section and discover new programs and challenges to add to your routine.
-It's a clutter-free app making it easy to find the data you care about most.
+See a snapshot of your day’s fitness tracking, discover new programs, and try new challenges to add to your routine.
+It’s a clutter-free app, making it easy to find the data you care about most.

 Fitbit sleep tracking

-Fitbit offers its Premium subscription service giving you additional features like wellness reports, audio and video workouts, and richer sleep insights to help you on the journey to better bedtime.
-You will have to pay for the pleasure of getting access to those features.
+Fitbit offers a Google Health Premium subscription service, giving you additional features like wellness reports, audio and video workouts, richer sleep insights, and AI-driven modes like Ask Coach.
+Though, you will have to pay for the pleasure of getting access to those features.

-The Fitbit app also works with a range of third-party apps including Strava and MyFitnessPal to offer alternative ways to track fitness and diet outside of Fitbit’s built-in features.
+The Fitbit app also works with a range of third-party apps, including Strava, to offer alternative ways to track fitness and diet outside of Fitbit’s built-in features.

 Zepp app in-depth

-You can’t download apps and watch face support varies by device.
+You can download mini apps from the Zepp app store, as in 2026, the library has been significantly expanded, and you can download a watch face, but support varies by device.
 You can see daily heart rate trends, a breakdown of sleep, and fitness trends like VO2 Max and Training Load insights if you care about recovering from workouts and optimizing fitness levels.

 Fitness tracking compared